alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 ### Custom slugs

-Another useful header attribute is `slug`, which allows you to define the slug for your post instead of having it auto-generated by the Blog plugin.
+Another useful header attribute is `slug`, which allows you to define the slug for your post instead of having it auto-generated by the Blog plugin from the first heading.

 !!! example "Change slug"